-Maryland currently operates 24 air monitoring sites around the state and measures ground-level concentrations of criteria pollutants, air toxics, meteorology, visibility, and other research-oriented measurements.
+Maryland currently operates 25 air monitoring sites around the state and measures ground-level concentrations of criteria pollutants, air toxics, meteorology, visibility, and other research-oriented measurements.
+Click here to see a map of the current ambient air monitoring network.
 The Department of the Environment makes a concerted effort to closely participate in the latest air pollution research in order to ensure the Department's policies reflect the current state of the science.

 Maryland uses a variety of monitoring techniques to address interstate pollutants traveling on prevailing winds into Maryland from surrounding states and regions.
 Such transported pollutants contribute up to approximately 70% of pollutant levels in Maryland during bad air quality episodes.
 At times, transported pollution arriving in Maryland outweighs local emissions as the dominant contributor to Maryland's continued non-attainment status for the National Ambient Air Quality Standards (NAAQS) for ground-level ozone.
 On other occasions, depending on the weather, both transport and "home grown" pollution are equally important in Maryland's worst air pollution days.